hwanchang00/ChatInject/README.md

 ![Main Figure](images/main_figure.png)

 ChatInject is an indirect prompt-injection attack that exploits LLM agents' reliance on structured chat templates.
-By formatting malicious payloads to mimic native chat templates—and using persuasion-driven multi-turn dialogues to prime the agent—ChatInject causes agents to accept and execute otherwise suspicious instructions.
+By formatting malicious payloads to mimic native chat templates—and expanding to persuasion-driven multi-turn dialogues to prime the agent—ChatInject causes agents to accept and execute otherwise suspicious instructions.

 ## Quickstart